sneha-balamurali/fpga/README.md

 2. Use ChatGPT carefully: it can explain concepts well, but don’t rely on it for Verilog debugging or writing full code.
 (At least in my experience with version 5.)

-3. If you just want to program the Red Pitaya to do one of the projects, read through the [Setup guide](/introduction/setup_guide.md) and then go to your desired project.
+3. If you just want to program the Red Pitaya to do one of the projects, read through the [Setup guide](/introduction/setup_guide.md) and then go to the tutorial section of your desired project.

-4. If you’re looking at this repository from the QEG’s GitLab, it is worth looking at the [original repository](https://github.com/sneha-balamurali/fpga/tree/main) for any updates.
+4. If you’re looking at this repository from the QEG’s GitLab, it is worth looking at the [original repository](https://github.com/sneha-balamurali/fpga/tree/main) for any revisions.

 ## Resources:

 This project draws on a range of resources.
-Each section of the documentation includes references to the specific materials used (e.g., AMD/Xilinx documentation and Red Pitaya schematics.
+Each section of the documentation includes references to the specific materials used (e.g., AMD/Xilinx documentation and Red Pitaya schematics.)

 Listed below are some additional resources: